jerryk42/My-Colab/README.md

   - F1 Macro: 0.45

 ## Observations
--Task 1 generally performs better due to the well-defined categorical nature of hazard and product categories.
+- Task 1 generally performs better due to the well-defined categorical nature of hazard and product categories.
--Task 2 is more challenging, as it involves predicting specific product and hazard names, which may require finer-grained understanding.
+- Task 2 is more challenging, as it involves predicting specific product and hazard names, which may require finer-grained understanding.

 ## How to Run
 1. Clone this repository and upload it to Google Colab.